Oluwapelumi99/Yoga-Club/README.md

 <li>All links have been set to open in a different page so that users will not lose access to my page and can easily return if they want to.</li>
 <li>This is useful to the users as they can connect with us through our social media pages and also view our contents on there.</li>
 <li>These footer have been changed to icons using font awesome and this has been done to save considerable amount of space and to also make the footer more visually pleasing.</li>
+<li>Made footer fixed at the bottom of the screen so it does not move while scrolling upwards through the page.</li>

 ## Testing
 <li>I tested this page works severally using different browsers : Chrome , safari , firefox.</li>
 <li>I tested this sit is responsive using the different sizes of devices</li>
+<li>I tested the navigation links are working and by opening them over and over.</li>
+<lil>I also tested the classes llink in the paragraph section of the home page to make sure it directs users to the classes page.
+This has been dne for added comfort and easy usability of the website.</li>